kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 # Deployments

-We assume the user has done both Environments and Pipelines first.

-A Kosli deployment command is used to indicate an aritfact is being deployed to a given runtime environment.
+A Kosli deployment command is used to indicate an artifact is being deployed to a given runtime environment.

 ## Deploying software to the server and reporting the deployment to Kosli

-Simulate deploying our software to the server
+Simulate deploying your software to the server:

 ```shell {.command}
 simulate_deployment
 ```

-Report to Kosli that the web software has been deployed.
+Report to Kosli that the web software has been deployed:

 ```shell {.command}
 kosli pipeline deployment report /tmp/try-kosli/build/web_$(cat /tmp/try-kosli/code/web.src).bin \
     --pipeline web-server \